 People who are confirmed to have COVID-19 via an at home test, rapid test, or PCR, or are showing symptoms of COVID-19 and are getting tested or waiting for test results need to isolate regardless of their vaccination status.

-- If you are asymptomatic or symptoms are resolving, isolation may end after completing 5 full days but you must wear a well fitting mask for an additional 5 days when around others
+If you are asymptomatic or symptoms are resolving, isolation may end after completing five full days.
+Wear a high-quality mask if you must be around others at home and in public

 Testing to end isolation is not required.
-More information on ending isolation can be found on page 4 of this New York State guidance link starting with section titled "Ending Isolation".
+More information on ending isolation can be found on the website Isolation and Precautions for People with COVID-19, starting with the section "Ending Isolation."

 PLEASE NOTE: New York State has created an Affirmation of Isolation Form Found Here that you can fill out, print, and show to your employer.
-This form may be used for isolation release, isolation leave benefits, or for New York Paid Family Leave COVID-19 claims as if it was an individual Order for Isolation issued by the New York State Department of Health or relevant County’s Commissioner of Health or designee
+This form may be used for isolation release, isolation leave benefits, or New York Paid Family Leave COVID-19 claims as an individual Order for Isolation issued by the New York State Department of Health or the relevant County's Commissioner of Health or designee.

-The Orange County Health Commissioner has issued a standing mandatory isolation order which is applicable to all Orange County residents who have tested positive for COVID-19.
+The Orange County Health Commissioner has issued a standing mandatory isolation order, which applies to all Orange County residents who have tested positive for COVID-19.
 CLICK HERE for the standing isolation order to provide to your employer if needed.